Friday, August 8, 2008

 Integration with ponds of water is part of Berlins vision for cooling the city and buildings naturally.

-Integration with ponds of water is part of Berlins vision
+Integration with ponds of water is part of Berlin's vision

-for cooling the city and buildings naturally.
+for naturally cooling the city and buildings.

 Kulturforum Berlin is an area for culture and this building is the Chamber Music Hall.